awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.Console.md

 **Important**
  `application-autoscaling:*` permissions are required to delete an autoscaling enabled table\.
 The AWS\-managed policy `DynamoDBFullAccess` attached next includes such permissions\.

-To set up an IAM user for DynamoDB console access and DynamoDB auto scaling, add the following two policies:
+To set up an IAM user for DynamoDB console access and DynamoDB auto scaling, add the following policy:

 **To attach the *AmazonDynamoDBFullAccess* policy**